-It has been about 4 years since the release of Metal Gear Solid V: The Phantom Pain, Kojima’s swansong for the beloved franchise.
-The game was met with stellar review by almost every major outlet but now, completely removed from the game, I finally feel comfortable saying that Metal Gear Solid 5 disappointed the hell out of me.
+Metal Gear Solid V: The Phantom Pain, Kojima’s swansong for the beloved franchise, was met with stellar review by almost every major outlet when it released.
+But now, completely removed from the game, I finally feel comfortable saying that Metal Gear Solid 5 disappointed the hell out of me.

 Metal Gear Solid is one of my absolute favourite video game franchises.
 The crazy story, unique and interesting gameplay, memorable characters and bonkers villains elevate the IP into legendary status, but with the fifth entry, I felt almost none of the emotions that have made me hold the franchise in such high esteem.